bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The changes that occur are usually subtle.

-For example, colors and fonts may appear slightly different from the original styling, and this may affect the user\'s experience.
+For example, colors and fonts may appear slightly different from the original styling, and this may affect the user&apos;s experience.

 However, sometimes the difference can be more noticeable, like with layouts, specifically involving alignment.

-Let\'s explore one such example now involving the use of flex and grid layouts.
+Let&apos;s explore one such example now involving the use of flex and grid layouts.

 The most common layouts that render differently depending on the browser